mcsgeek/add_subvolumes/README.md

 # add_subvolumes

-Safely convert existing directories into dedicated Btrfs subvolumes while preserving their contents and automatically updating `/etc/fstab`.
+Safely create and manage dedicated Btrfs subvolumes on systems using the standard nested `@` and `@home` layout.

-Unlike creating subvolumes during installation, **add_subvolumes** migrates an existing Btrfs system in place.
-Existing data is preserved, new mount points are configured automatically, and the utility can be safely rerun as additional subvolumes are adopted.
+For each configured path, the migration engine automatically determines whether a new subvolume should be created, an existing directory should be safely converted into a subvolume while preserving its contents, or an existing subvolume should be skipped.

+The project intentionally separates configuration from the migration engine, allowing the same migration logic to be reused with different subvolume layouts.

 ---

 ## Features

+- Creates new Btrfs subvolumes where configured paths do not yet exist
 - Safely converts existing directories into dedicated Btrfs subvolumes
+- Automatically skips existing subvolumes
 - Preserves existing files, ownership, permissions, ACLs, and extended attributes
 - Automatically updates `/etc/fstab`
-- Optimizes Btrfs mount options for newly created subvolumes
+- Preserves existing mount options while applying recommended Btrfs optimizations to newly created subvolumes
 - Configuration-driven using separate root and home configuration files
-- Detects and skips existing subvolumes
 - Safe to rerun as additional subvolumes are adopted
 - Self-contained with no installation required